castorgit/RL_course/README.md

 ...                                 \
 100 : Torch Neural Network example

-All Notebooks can be used under a MIT License, if not stated differently in the code
+All Notebooks can be used under a MIT License, if not stated differently in the code.
+Some examples may be inspired in open sourced material.